Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: M L: M ulti M odal M ovie L ens Datasets

-Regarding the lower coverage of movie trailers, this is mainly due to geographical restrictions that prevent some trailers from being available in our country.
-Moreover, other videos were associated with deleted accounts or removed from the platform due to copyright infringements.
-However, although some missing items, the number of items for which \textit{all} multimodal data is available is significantly higher than previous works (see Section \ref{sec:rel_works}).
+We temporarily cache the raw data from posters and videos before extracting the image, audio, and video features.
+As shown in Table \ref{tab:stats_raw_data}, after the download step, we observe a high coverage of movie plots and movie posters for both ML-10M and ML-20M, and a very good coverage for movie trailers for ML-20M.
+The lower coverage of movie trailers is mainly due to geographical restrictions.
+Moreover, other videos are associated with deleted accounts or have been removed from the platform due to copyright issues.
+However, although some items are missing, the number of items for which \textit{all} multimodal data is available is significantly higher than in previous works (see Table \ref{tab:dataset_comparison_enriched}).
 In our repository, we release all the scripts for downloading raw data from the original MovieLens metadata.
-Our resource is also fully accessible on Zenodo\footnote{\url{https://zenodo.org/records/18499145}}, including the URLs for the raw data.
+Our resource is also fully accessible on Zenodo\footnote{\url{https://zenodo.org/records/18499145}}.